pulppixel/Tips-for-writing-cleaner-code-in-Unity/README.md

 ### Installation

-This repository contains a 'Project' folder, which can be opened in Unity Hub, and a 'Scripts for Articles' folder, where you can find the scripts as they evolve with each article.
+This repository contains a '**Project**' folder, which can be opened in Unity Hub, and a '**Scripts for Articles**' folder, where you can find the scripts as they evolve with each article.
 This setup makes it easy to see how each script changes after refactoring or extending its functionality.

 1. Clone or download this repository
-2. Open the "Project" folder in Unity
+2. Open the "Project" folder in Unity Hub
 3. Search for "_Scritps" folder and inside it you will find folders called "Article 1" (up to "Article 5")
 4. Each folder contains "Start" and "Result" folder where you will find a unity scene that you can open and all the scripts used in it.